top of page

 Our glutes become weak for a number of reasons, but one of the most significant I see in the clinic is prolonged sitting.
 Since many of us need to be on technology now more than ever, this weakening can happy slowly over time without us noticing.

-When they become weak enough, the knees start to take the beating.
-You may begin to have knee stiffness and pain what to seems to be "out of the blue" when in fact, it has been sneaking up on you!
+When the glutes become weak enough, the knees start to take the beating.
+You may begin to have knee stiffness and pain what to seems to be "out of the blue" when in fact, you have been working up to it for some time.

 So what do you do if you suspect or discover your glutes are laying down on the job?
 I have put together an exercise sheet showing 8 of the best glute exercises that you can start doing today - no equipment needed!